medialab/xan/docs/PIPELINES.md

   <img src="https://i.redd.it/io23lob82pp61.jpg" alt="parallel cats" width="250px" />
 </p>

-Then `--progress` means we want to display a progress bar, `--source-column` means we want to add a new column to the output tracing from which file a row came from (here each CSV file is in fact the collection of all articles from one media, so it is important to us to track from which media came each resulting row).
+The`--progress` flag means we want to display a progress bar, `--source-column` means we want to add a new column to the output tracking which file a row came from (here each CSV file is in fact the collection of all articles from one media, so it is important to remember from which file each row came from).

 When running a `xan parallel cat` command, output rows are flushed regularly to stdout to avoid overflowing memory.
 This means however that the command must lock an access to stdout to serialize the result and avoid race conditions between threads.
 This ultimately means that output rows might be in some arbitrary order.
 Here, because we are using `xan search --breakdown`, we know beforehand that each media will only get one row per month in the output.
-So we can afford holding all breakdown rows per media before flushing them, in order to ensure the output order is consistent (meaning that resulting rows per media are not interleaved in the output).
-We therefore use the `--buffer-size -1` flag.
+We can therefore afford holding all breakdown rows per media before flushing them, in order to ensure that output order remains consistent (meaning that resulting rows per media are not interleaved in the output).
+To do so we use the `--buffer-size -1` flag.

-*Regarding the preprocessing*
+*Regarding preprocessing*

-Here is the preprocessing (the `xan` part can be omitted in a command fed to `--preprocess`):
+Here is our preprocessing (the `xan` part can be omitted in a command fed to `--preprocess`):

 ```bash
 map "date_published.ym().try() || `N/A` as month" |